SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.11.md

 ## New features

-#### Spectrum analysis: Panning inside a spectrum window [ID_37284]
+#### Spectrum analysis: Panning horizontally inside a spectrum window [ID_37284]

 <!-- MR 10.4.0 - FR 10.3.11 -->

-It is now possible to pan inside a spectrum window by clicking and dragging.
+It is now possible to pan horizontally inside a spectrum window by clicking and dragging.

 When, after clicking the left mouse button, you start dragging, the following will happen: